ImageMagick/Usage-Markdown/canvas/index.md

 The limitation however is that the colors can only be defined with equal spacing.
 You can not simply shift the position of the middle color, except by roughly modifying the input gradient to some non-linear form, so as to shift that center.
-For more than three color is situation becomes worse.
+For more than three colors, the situation becomes worse.

-The above is also a good technique for coloring greyscale images using [Duotones](../color_mods/#duotone), with a gurantee on exactly defining the mid-tone color (unlike using the [Tint Operator](../color_mods/#tint)).
+The above is also a good technique for coloring greyscale images using [Duotones](../color_mods/#duotone), with a guarantee on exactly defining the mid-tone color (unlike using the [Tint Operator](../color_mods/#tint)).

-Interpolated lookup gradients can also be expanded to 2 dimensions, and generate square linear gradients ([Bilinear Interpolation](../misc/#bilinear)), just as easily as purely one dimensions gradients.
+Interpolated lookup gradients can also be expanded to 2 dimensions, and generate square linear gradients ([Bilinear Interpolation](../misc/#bilinear)), just as easily as purely one dimensional gradients.

 ~~~
 convert \( xc:red xc:blue +append \) \